dactylroot/figtion/README.md

 This will print the value of `'password'`, which is stored in `./creds.yml` and not `./conf.yml`.
 If the value of `'password'` is changed in either YAML file, the password will be updated in `./creds.yml` and masked from `./conf.yml` the next time the class is loaded in Python.
 If a secret key is present via environment variable *FIGKEY*, the values in `./creds.yml` will be encrypted using that key.
 The dictionary object returned for `cfg` contains the true value.

+If you want everything treated as secret, only provide a `secretpath`:

+    cfg = figtion.Config(defaults=defaults,secretpath='./creds.yml')

+In this case no call to `mask` is needed, everything is encrypted at rest.

 ## Roadmap

   * 0.9 - secrets store in separate location
   * 1.0 - secrets store in encrypted location
+    * 1.0.1 - easy support for all-secret config
   * 1.1 - automatic/dynamic reloading of YAML files